Secretary Chuck Hagel

-We are proud to announce that Secretary Chuck Hagel will be the key note speaker at the First Responders Foundation Third Annual 9/11 Luncheon of Honor this year.
+Secretary Chuck Hagel was be the keynote speaker at the First Responders Foundation Third Annual 9/11 Luncheon of Honor on September 11, 2019.

 Chuck Hagel was the 24th Secretary of Defense, serving from February 2013 to February 2015.
 He is the only Vietnam veteran and the first enlisted combat veteran to serve as Secretary of Defense.